Cinnamon and weight loss, how and why do they go together? What a difference this simple little spice can make.

 lowers triglycerides and cholesterol and increases insulin sensitivity without

-any nasty side effects!
+any nasty side effects.

 According to Richard Anderson, Ph.D., nothing outperforms cinnamon in increasing insulin sensitivity.
 In one of the most well known studies, sixty insulin-resistant patients were given 1, 3 or 6 grams of cinnamon a day along with the control group who received a placebo.
 The placebo group’s blood sugar did not change.
 The cinnamon group’s blood sugar dropped, on average, from 208 mg/dL to 156 dL.
-Even the lowest amount of cinnamon which was less than half a teaspoon was shown to reduce blood sugar by 20%!* |
+Even the lowest amount of cinnamon which was less than half a teaspoon was shown to reduce blood sugar by 20%.* |

 What does this mean for cinnamon and weight loss?

-When you eat primarily low glycemic foods you are sustaining low blood sugar levels because these are foods that do NOT raise your blood sugar.
-Walk or exercise daily because this also lowers your blood sugar.
-And eat your cinnamon!
+levels because these are foods that do NOT raise your blood sugar.
+Walk or

 After calling Richard Anderson at the USDA Agricultural Research Service I learned that you can drink the water extracted from table cinnamon.
 If you put 1/2 to 1 teaspoon in a cup of tea or water and stir it you will notice the cinnamon settles at the bottom of the cup.
-It tastes great in tea with a low glycemic sweetener or even honey (since the cinnamon mitigates the high glycemic effects of the honey.)
-Your drink will still taste like cinnamon and there is enough extracted that you will have the beneficial benefits.
+It tastes great in tea with a low glycemic sweetener.
+Your drink will have a cinnamon flavor and there is enough extracted that you will have the beneficial benefits.
 You do not need to eat the fat soluble compounds at the bottom. |

 There was a study published in “Phytomedicine” in which researchers found that the active ingredient in cinnamon caused blood sugar to drop by as much as 63%.